There’s a lot of stuff out there about getting a Nevada divorce.

 You’ve probably heard a Miranda warning a hundred times . . . you know “if you can’t afford a lawyer, one will be appointed to you.”

-Well the only time the State is required to appoint you an attorney is in a case where you could be facing jail time.
+Well the only time the State gives you a free lawyer is if you are facing jail time.
 Otherwise, in almost every other case, there is no such thing as a Court appointed lawyer.

 What does this mean for you?

-If you want an attorney to represent you in your divorce, you will need to hire a lawyer.
+Want an attorney to represent you in your divorce?
+You need to hire a lawyer and pay for it.

 Just know that just because you say you cant afford a lawyer, in divorce court in Nevada, you will not automatically get a lawyer.